fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 Code quality is like good manners for programmers—everyone theoretically knows how to do it, but in practice, it often looks different.
 Put simply, **code quality** describes the extent to which your source code meets existing requirements beyond just "it works."

 It’s not only about your code doing what it’s supposed to (that would be too easy), but also about non-functional requirements such as understandability, analyzability, modifiability, and testability.
-In other words: your code should not only work but also be written in a way that other developers (and yourself in six months) won’t feel like throwing their laptop out the window.
+In other words: your code should not only work but also be written in a way that other developers (and yourself in six months) won’t feel like throwing your laptop out the window.

 The key properties of good code quality are:

 - **Readability**: Your code should read like a good book, not like the instruction manual of an IKEA furniture piece
 - **Maintainability**: Changes should be possible without the entire system collapsing like a house of cards
 - **Efficiency**: Your code should run performant and not consume more resources than a Bitcoin mining rig
-- **Modularity**: Break your code into logical units—like Lego bricks, not like a welded metal lump
+- **Modularity**: Divide your code into logical units—like Lego bricks, not like a welded metal lump
-- **Security**: Your code should be more secure than Fort Knox, not more permeable than a pasta strainer
+- **Security**: Your code should be more secure than Fort Knox, not more permeable than a colander

 ## Why is code quality more important than your coffee consumption?